YMCA of Greater Brandywine Announces 2019 Award Recipients

 The Community Partner Award recognizes an organization or group that has demonstrated a commitment to the YMCA’s mission and values and has partnered with or supported the Y in outreach initiatives that strengthen the foundations of the community.

 Nemours Children’s Health System received this award for being a major supporter of YGBW for the past five years, embracing the YMCA’s cause of building a healthy community in Chester County.
-Through this partnership Nemours has supported YGBW’s Healthy Kids Day, the Power Scholars program, Youth Sports, SPLASH!
-Safety Around Water, Girls on the Run and STRIDE.
+Through this partnership, Nemours has supported YGBW’s Healthy Kids Day, the Power Scholars program, Youth Sports, SPLASH!
+Safety Around Water and STRIDE.

 “The Y is more than a gym; it is a community,” said Michelle Shorter, director of community engagement for Nemours.
 The values the Y holds align very well with the values we have at Nemours Children’s Health System.”